Why did you choose University of Plymouth?

 Why did you choose the course and what do you want to gain from it?

-I chose to study Healthcare Science (Physiological Sciences), as I have always been interested in a career within healthcare, previously working as an Auxiliary Nurse within a cardiology department.
+I chose to study Healthcare Science (Physiological Sciences), since renamed as BSc (Hons) Clinical Physiology, as I have always been interested in a career within healthcare, previously working as an Auxiliary Nurse within a cardiology department.
 This course has enabled me to incorporate my love of science, with my interest in cardiology to gain access to a career in healthcare, as a Cardiac Physiologist.

 What are your views on the placement element of the course?